January 13, 2021

 Most of the data loggers these days are configured rather than programmed.
 Encardio Rite provides a public cloud-based web monitoring service to its customers for retrieving data from ESDL-30 and ESCL-10VT data loggers.

-The data retrieved is archived in a SQL database and presented in a graphical or tabular form for easy understanding.
+The data retrieved is archived in an SQL database and presented in a graphical or tabular form for easy understanding.
 The tables and graphs related to any site or sites can be accessed by authorized personnel who can log in to their site using the supplied login ID

-Block diagram of a data logger
+Block diagram of a Data Logger

 Data Logger Blog Diagram